 We—my mother and father I—worried the entire way.
 We drove down in the dark, the last night before the pass closed for the season.

-We’d thought ourselves prepared—water, snacks, full tank, Michelin Guide, some other hotel guide thick with places Michelin didn’t list.
+We’d thought ourselves prepared with water, snacks, full tank, Michelin Guide, some other hotel guide thick with places Michelin didn’t list.
 We were a family who traveled by atlas.
 Lunch was warm, croque monsieurs, tea, and sun full at last at the bottom of the Lauterbrunnen valley after a morning’s hike.
 In the atlas that we pressed open on the table as we ate, the route seemed a good afternoon drive: over the Susten Pass, up the approach to the Saint Gotthard, over Furka, and down the Rhone Valley to the railhead for Zermatt.
-Google estimates the drive at 2 hours 52 minutes.
-The passes (we didn’t know) are popular seasonally with cyclists and motorcyclists.
-If you are Jean Yves Blondeau, you can make the descent in your personal Iron Man rollerblade suit.
-I have not seen noted the incidental consequences of the Saint Gotthard segment being a main Euroroute to Italy.
+Google estimates the drive at 2 hours 52 minutes (16 hours 54 minutes by bicycle).
+If you’re Jean Yves Blondeau, you can make the descent in your personal Iron Man rollerblade suit.
+I haven’t seen noted the incidental consequences of the Saint Gotthard segment being a main Euroroute to Italy.
 Traffic halts.
 Brakes and truck gears echo above and below off the cliffs.
-In months of short sun the high peaks cut it off, and everything is dim.
+In months of short sun the high peaks cut off afternoon, and everything is dim.

 The Goldfinger shots crop so close on the car chase that with the somewhat random rear projection backdrops on shots of Sean Connery and Tilly Masterson driving, the vertical scale softens or compresses:

 The lanes are a 1930s width, like the more harrowing sections of the Taconic Parkway, except thousands of feet more harrowing.
-The railings or, in places, low parapets, would only complicate a fall.
+Railings in places, low parapets in others would only complicate a fall.
 Mostly there are no railings or parapets.
 The road bends back upon itself and runs along straightaways on which oncoming drivers and drivers behind you expect straightaway speeds.
 You have a forearm’s length between your tires and air.
 After an hour it seems you’ll never relax again.